mmutugi/Chem496_Latex/README.md

 This is a script adoptable for Advance Inorganic Chem Student Presentations, taught by Prof., Samantha Yruegas.
+Requires pdflatex for compilation.